-Gina Wills is in her fifth season as the head coach of the Washington and Lee field hockey program.
-Over her four seasons, the Generals have compiled a 47-29 (.618) record and claimed the second ODAC title in program history in 2017.
-W&L also advanced to the second round of the NCAA Tournament for the first time in school history in 2017.
-Over her career, Wills has an overall record of 168-69 (.709) in 11 seasons.
+Gina Wills is in her ninth season as the head coach of the Washington and Lee field hockey program.
+Over her eight seasons, the Generals have compiled a 100-43 (.699) record and claimed the fourth ODAC title in program history in 2022.
+W&L also advanced to the second round of the NCAA Tournament on three occasions including for the first time in school history in 2017 and fell in the NCAA Regional Finals in 2021.

 In her first year, Wills led the Generals to an 11-7 overall record and the top seed in the ODAC Tournament with a 6-1 conference record.
 It marked the first time W&L was the No. 1 seed in the league tournament since 2005.
 Wills was named the ODAC Coach of the Year following the season.

 Wills came to W&L from DePauw University in Greencastle, Ind., where she served as the head field hockey coach for eight years.
 In that time, she guided the Tigers to a 121-40 (.752) overall record, four regular-season conference titles and three conference tournament championships.